 We have demanded improvements to the legal protection of and legal aid for children and asylum seekers.
 We have constantly drawn attention to the fact that access to legal aid must also be ensured for prisoners.
 For us, defending fundamental and human rights is the top priority – without regard to the age, nationality, gender, religion or culture of the client.
 Every person is equal.
-Read our proposals for ensuring equal legal aid on the oikeusvaltio2025 website (in Finnish).

 We develop legislation